Character changes during Infinite Crisis: Unconfirmed deaths

-In the case of the Demolition Team and the Supermen of America, it is unclear how many (if any) of their members were slain by OMACs.
+In the case of the Demolition Team and the Supermen of America, it is unclear how many (if any) of their members were killed by OMACs.

 Missing

 These characters disappeared or went missing during Infinite Crisis and lead-up storylines.
 Note to readers: Many of these characters may return or already have, as revealed in "One Year Later" stories or hinted at in Infinite Crisis #7's two-page splash showing heroes to be featured in upcoming projects, but remain listed here because this article is about their in-story status as of the end of Infinite Crisis.
-(Refer to their individual articles to see if they later returned.)

 Characters noted below as having gone missing during Infinite Crisis #4 or Infinite Crisis #6 were confirmed missing in Infinite Crisis #7.